Yunomori Onsen & Spa

 Once you start to feel a little too warm, the refreshing cold bath (17-19°C) would provide a good break.
 Think about the last time you hopped into a pool in the early morning – the sensation comes close.
 You’ll instantly feel a tingling sensation as your skin tightens, so chill in here and let the water do its magic, closing pores and working its anti-ageing benefits.

-The Koshihikari rice bath is their current seasonal bath, filled with the essence of rice harvested from Echigo of the Niigata prefecture.
-It’s as authentic as it gets – while you’re here in Singapore at least.
+When we visited, the Koshihikari rice bath was their seasonal bath, filled with the essence of rice harvested from Echigo of the Niigata prefecture.
 The rice extract is said to boost skin elasticity and help it stay hydrated, which is perfect for those who have dry skin.

 Like a well-provided gym, the spa also has a sauna (only for men) and steam room for a thorough skin detox.